ASTR 312 Study Guide

 • Why is the discovery of Neptune touted as a `triumph of science’?

-• Why was it important to show that the Earth did in fact move?
+• Why was it important to demonstrate that the Earth did in fact move?

-• How was it shown that the Earth rotated and revolved?
+• How was it shown that the Earth rotated & revolved?

 • Why was stellar parallax so difficult to demonstrate?
 How does this limit its use?

-• What did most people feel the size of the universe was in Newton’s time?
+• What did many people feel the size of the universe was in Newton’s time?

 • What did Newton feel were the characteristics of our universe?
 His `proof’?

-• What problems were there with Newton’s viewpoint?
+• What problems were there with Newton’s view of the universe?

 • What is a `globular cluster’?
 How were they important?